grammeaway/lazyhetzner/README.md

 ```

 ## Known Issues
 Currently, the flow for persisting project configurations in the TUI itself, is quite clunky and unstable.
+It also doesn't offer a convenient way of setting your defualt project (it'll just tag on to whatever project you set first).
 It is highly recommended to manually create the `config.json` file as described above.

 ## Roadmap
 - [ ] Improve the project configuration flow in the TUI.